Lauren Laverne: Television

 In July 2007, Laverne appeared on the satirical comedy show Mock the Week, and on Have I Got News for You on 14 December that same year.
 She appeared on Never Mind the Buzzcocks on 10 January 2008, this time as a guest.
 In September 2008, Laverne appeared again on Mock the Week.

 In March 2008, Laverne appeared on the Lily Allen and Friends show with fellow Sunderland musicians the Futureheads, and on Would I Lie to You?.

 From 2006 to 2010, she was a regular presenter with the weekly BBC arts magazine programme The Culture Show, alongside Mark Kermode.
 She also presented the second series of the late-night Channel 4 music show Transmission with T-Mobile opposite Steve Jones.

 Laverne replaced radio DJ Jo Whiley on the talent show Orange Mobile Act Unsigned, which searches for the top unsigned acts in the country.

 Laverne became a regular presenter in the new "magazine" format third series of It's Not Easy Being Green, first broadcast on BBC Two in January 2009.
 She also narrated Tough Guy or Chicken? on BBC Three in August 2009.

 On 6 May 2010, she was a co-host of Channel 4's Alternative Election Night, along with Jimmy Carr, David Mitchell and Charlie Brooker.
 Starting 20 January 2011, she re-joined her co-hosts on Channel 4's satirical news programme 10 O'Clock Live.

-Laverne narrates the animated series Tee and Mo about a little monkey and his monkey Mum, as shown on the CBeebies channel.
+Laverne narrates the animated series Tee and Mo, as shown on the CBeebies channel.

-In May 2022 the BBC announced that Laverne would be one of the guest presenters to take over Richard Osman's role on Pointless.
+In May 2022, the BBC announced that Laverne would be one of the guest presenters to take over Richard Osman's role on Pointless.